grahamgilbert/crypt/README.md

 Crypt 2 is an authorization plugin that will enforce FileVault 2, and then submit it to an instance of [Crypt Server](https://github.com/grahamgilbert/crypt-server).
 Crypt 2 has been tested against 10.11 and 10.12 - it should in theory work down to 10.9, but test throughly to ensure it works as expected.

+Version 3.0.0 now supports 10.12 and above, previous macOS version support has been deprecated!

 ## Features

 * Uses native authorization plugin so FileVault enforcement cannot be skipped.
 * Escrow is delayed until there is an active user, so FileVault can be enforced when the Mac is offline.
 * Administrators can specify a series of username that should not have to enable FileVault (IT admin, for example).

-#### New in v2.3.0
+#### New in v3.0.0
+* Deprecated Support for before 10.12.
+Please use version 2.2.0.
+* High Sierra Support.
 * Added support for the use of Institutional Keys along with the default Personal Recovery Key.
-Just add your master keychain file at '/Library/Keychains/FileVaultMaster.keychain' and Crypt2 will handle the rest during initial Enablement.
+Just add your master keychain file at '/Library/Keychains/FileVaultMaster.keychain' and Crypt will handle the rest during initial Enablement.
 * If the RotateUsedKey preference is True and RemovePlist is False and the file defined by OutputPath is missing from disk, a new Recovery key will be generated at login.
 * OutputPath Preference.
 More info below.
 * Local Recovery Key validation on 10.12.5+.
 More info below.